 - Your spouse and any children who also have limited leave can be included on the application form and will be granted the same leave

-For all other information click here.
+For all other information and a link to the form, click here.

 Q. If the soldier has already lived in the UK for 5 years, can he/she apply for Citizenship before they are discharged?
 Click here to show answer